 Time and respect seemed to be given to all who wanted it.

-1) Observations of paintings.
-Because they were appropriate and powerful examples and exercise.
+Observations of paintings – were appropriate and powerful examples and exercises.
 I found this interesting and revelatory.

 Most of the information I’m encountering on this course is new to me.